TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 3/2 Timothy 3.2.md

 ---

-For men shall be lovers of self, lovers of money, boastful, haughty, railers, disobedient to parents, unthankful, unholy,
+For men will be lovers of self, lovers of money, boastful, arrogant, blasphemers, disobedient to parents, unthankful, unholy,